ppouke/PWP/README.md

 Firstly, it is recommended initialize a new database/update the existing database to ensure the newest database schema is used.

-The database is can be initialized using python as:
+The database can be initialized using python with:
 ```python
 from app import db, State, Game, Player
 db.create_all(()